--o lt[=blkpat],use,format[=maxfile:maxmap],sync=sec,notrans LT filesystem options -5 Cause rename , unlink , chmod , chown and chmod to be synchronous.
-The -s optio on applies to writable filesystems; the media filesystems supported by io-fs-med ia are read-only, and don't support this option. io-fs-med ia are read-only, and don't support this option.
-Print the built-in tables to stdout, then exit.
+-o lt[=blkpat],use,format[=maxfile:maxmap],sync=sec,notrans LT filesystem options - 5 Cause rename, unlink, chmod, chown and chmod to be synchronous. on applies to writable filesystems; the media filesystems supported by dia are read-only, and don't support this option. -t Print the built-in tables to stdout , then exit.